Avatar

 Liu Lab

-Dr. Liu’s research lab develops computational approaches for understanding the functions of the human genome and the genetic basis of human diseases.
-We recently have developed a knowledge graph GenomicKB to accumulate human-readable knowledge about the human genome.
-We have also developed a computational framework EPCOT which comprehensively predicts multiple genomic modalities, and allows computers to accumulate knowledge about the human genome.
-In addition, we have imputed high-resolution chromatin contact maps for GTEx donors with CAESAR.
+Dr. Liu’s research lab develops computational methods, tools, and resources for the human genome and diseases such as diabetes.
+Recently, the methodology focuses are knowledge graphs and foundation models.
+We have developed a knowledge graph GenomicKB to accumulate human-readable knowledge about the human genome.
+We have extracted genomic knowledge from PubMed and developed another knowledge graph GLKB.
+We have also developed a genomic foundation model EPCOT which comprehensively predicts multiple genomic modalities.

 Interests